RiftValleySoftware/andisol/README.md

 IMPLEMENTATION
 ==============

-You use ANDISOL by instantiating an instance of the Andisol class, after setting up a valid database configuration.
+You use ANDISOL by instantiating an instance of the CO_Andisol class, after setting up a valid database configuration.

 All interaction with the data layers needs to go through ANDISOL.
 You can interact with individual data objects, once they have been retrieved by ANDISOL.